God Vs Deity Vs Entity: What’s The Difference?

 What implications does this have for our lives?

 Entity is a term that is less well-known than God or deity.
-It is not an official definition, but most people use it to refer to things that do not have a specific name (like objects or animals). entities can be either good or bad, depending on how they are used.
-For example, an entity could be seen as a monster if it is used to scare people.
+It is not an official definition, but most people use it to refer to things that do not have a specific name (like objects or animals).
+Entities can be good or bad, depending on their use.
+For example, an entity could be seen as a monster if used to scare people.

 The key difference between god, deity, and entity is that god is an entity that exists outside of the physical world, deity is a concept that most people agree on, and entity is a term that is less well-known than god or deity.